twistedatrocity/SWGAide-NGE/SWGAide_README.txt

 in SWGAide and post that at the SWGAide forum at SWGCraft.org.
 Or anything else that is useful for other players, at any format or syntax.
-Developers are welcomed to download the source code from github, browse the code but PM me before going ahead to implement stuff.
+Developers are welcomed to download the source code from github, browse the code but DM me on discord before going ahead to implement stuff.